nasa/cFE/docs/cFE_6_6_0_version_description.md

 Table 1.4-1 identifies the versions of development tools known to work with this FSW version:

+**Table 1.4-1 - Development Tool Versions Associated with this FSW Version**

 Tool Type       Tool Name                            Version Used
 --------------- ------------------------------------ ----------------
 RTOS            VxWorks                              6.9